-Tutorial for LWPolylineΒΆ
+Tutorial for LWPolyline¶

 The LWPolyline

-is defined as a single graphic entity,
+DXF R13/14 and it is defined as a single graphic entity, which differs from the

-which differs from the old-style Polyline
+old-style Polyline

-is defined as a group of sub-entities.
+entity, which is defined as a group

-is the
+returns the

 Create a simple polyline: